 Other types of drugs:

-Inguinal lymph nodes in women (the location of the organs is convenient for carrying out physiotherapy) are treated with auxiliary procedures.
-Physiotherapy facilitates the penetration of drugs into the inflammation focus, improves lymph flow and blood circulation.
+Inguinal lymph nodes in women (the location of the organs is convenient for physiotherapy therapeutic measures procedures) are treated with auxiliary procedures.
+Physiotherapy makes penetration easier medicines to the site of inflammation, improves lymph flow and blood circulation.

-However, it should be borne in mind that there are a number of contraindications for the procedures:
+However, it should be taken into account that there are a number of contraindications for the procedures:

 1. The presence of malignant tumors.